ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 When reporting a ZIP code on a survey or form, people may misremember or misreport the digits.
-They are probably more likely to get confused about the last few digits (which identify the small, specific area) than the first few (which will be the same over a larger area).
+They are probably more likely to do this for the last few digits (which identify the small, specific area) than the first few (which will be the same over a larger area).

 This noise type is called :code:`write_wrong_zipcode_digits` in the configuration.